• Skip to primary navigation

 • Sprinkle up to ¼ cup of reserved granulated sugar evenly over the top of the batter.

-• Bake for 20-22 minutes, or until bars are lightly browned around the edges and beginning to lightly brown across the top.
+• Bake for about 20-22 minutes, or until bars are lightly browned around the edges and beginning to lightly brown across the top.
 To test with a toothpick for doneness: Insert toothpick into the center of the pan.
 If toothpick comes out with wet batter, the bars are not done.
 Continue checking every 2 minutes.
 If toothpick comes out dry or with a few crumbs, your bars are done.

 • Place pan onto a wire rack and allow to cool completely before slicing.